Staff survey

 Are responses managed in confidence?

 Yes.
-We have completed a data protection check on the process and on our survey provider, People Insight, to ensure that your data is held and managed in line with legislation.
+We complete data protection checks on the process and on our survey provider to ensure that your data is held and managed in line with legislation.

 We know that a lot of work has taken place to explore results from the previous survey in more detail.
 We also understand that some concern has been expressed about confidentiality of responses and/or any comments made.
 This appears to have led to some respondents not completing the demographic data.